rapid7/insightconnect-plugins/elasticsearch/help.md

 # Version History

+* 2.0.5 - Fix issue where Search Documents was not converting json properly
 * 2.0.4 - Correct spelling in help.md
 * 2.0.3 - Updated Search Documents action output schema
 * 2.0.2 - New spec and help.md format for the Extension Library